wake-tools/Wake-Lang/README.md

 ###  Overview
 Wake Lang is a lightweight, C-based scripting language built to run **instantly** inside the [Wake JIT Engine](https://github.com/wake-tools/Wake).
-It allows live feedback, rapid prototyping, and direct interaction with libraries
+It allows live feedback, rapid prototyping, and direct interaction with modules & libraries

 ---